ksihja/datasciencecoursera/GettingAndCleaningData/CodeBook.md

 ###Guide to create the tidy data file

 Steps for creating tidy data set were based on the processing steps defined in assigment.
-In a high level following steps were made to prepare tidy data set5:
+In a high level following steps were made to prepare tidy data set:

 * raw data was downloaded into local disc
 * training and test data were combined together to form one data set containing all 30 person's data